 - Behavioral overarousal at non-session times.
 Pacing, whining, demand-barking because the dog is now keyed up for the next session.
 So the protocol has become a problem, not a solution.

-However, none of these mean you should stop using the flirt pole entirely.
-Instead, the current frequency is wrong for your specific dog.
-Instead, drop one session per week, shorten the rest by 2 to 3 minutes, switch to grass, and let the dog recover for 7 to 10 days.
-So most overuse signs resolve quickly with a brief deload.
+None of these mean you should stop using the flirt pole entirely.
+They mean the current frequency is wrong for your specific dog.
+Drop one session per week, shorten the rest by 2 to 3 minutes, switch to grass, and let the dog recover for 7 to 10 days.
+The AKC guidelines on exercise and overexertion confirm that high-intensity work requires adequate recovery time regardless of breed.
+Most overuse signs resolve quickly with a brief deload.
+If you’re using the flirt pole to manage separation anxiety, jumping, or restlessness, the deload week will not undo the behavioral progress, the compound effect holds.

 Signs You’re Not Using It Enough

 In fact, the opposite problem is more common than overuse.
-Specifically, owners run sessions sporadically, see modest results, and conclude the tool doesn’t work.
-But the tool works.
-Instead, the frequency doesn’t.
-So here are the signs you’re underdoing it:
+Owners run sessions sporadically, see modest results, and conclude the tool doesn’t work.
+The tool works.
+The frequency doesn’t.
+Here are the clear signs you’re underdoing it:

 The Underuse Signals

 - Reactivity, destruction, or restlessness persists despite “regular” use.
 “Regular” often means 2 to 3 times per week, which isn’t enough for behavior modification.
-So the cumulative effect requires daily.
+The cumulative effect requires daily.
+Without that daily rhythm, the behavioral changes simply don’t compound.

 - The dog seeks the flirt pole between sessions.
 For instance, bringing toys, staring at the storage spot, getting excited when you go near it.
 In other words, the dog is telling you they need more.